 Inslee, Ferguson renew push for ban on assault weapons in Washington

 Dec.
-20—OLYMPIA — Gov. Jay Inslee and Attorney General Bob Ferguson are again calling on lawmakers to ban assault-style semiautomatic rifles this session.
+20—OLYMPIA — Gov. Jay Inslee and Attorney General Bob Ferguson are again calling on lawmakers in the upcoming legislative session to ban assault-style semiautomatic rifles .

-Inslee and Ferguson joined legislators and others Monday affected by the recent gun violence in Tukwila to announce upcoming legislation to reduce gun violence.
+Inslee and Ferguson joined legislators and others Monday affected by the recent gun violence in Tukwila, Washington, to announce upcoming legislation to reduce gun violence.
 The legislation addresses assault weapons, permits to purchase guns and holding businesses that sell guns liable.

 "We know that Washington state is not passive, and we do not have to surrender to this scourge of gun violence," Inslee said at the news conference.